kanishkaRandunu/obsidian-agent/README.md

 3. Use the file browser to select your Obsidian vault folder.

-4. Click on "Put Sirimal to Work" to extract tasks and save summary files to your obsidian vault.
+4. Click on "Put Sirimal to Work" to extract tasks and save summary files to your Obsidian vault.

 ## Creating a Desktop Shortcut (macOS Automator Application)
 You can create a one-click desktop app to launch Sirimal using Automator on macOS: